kodmunki/ku4js-webApp/README.md

 | .$renderList(template:_String_, array:_Array<dto>_) | String | Renders template using object literal or dto data for each dto in array. |
 | .$renderListWithAction(array:_Array<dto>_, func:_Function_) | String | Calls a specified render function for each dto in array.
 It is important that the specified action return a string value! |

-* Runtime instantiation requires valid templates config. _(This is a potential scenario in advanced development of an enterprise applications and should be heeded.
-For example, if you create a template for generic form fields specifically, i.e. $.ku4webApp.template("forms", { /*Your methods here*/ }, and want to access it from another template, you will have to instantiate it on the fly and pass the local config to it: $.ku4webApp.template.forms(this.$config()))_.
+###ku4js-webApp view class template:
+A ku4js-webApp templates can be defined using a template like the one below.
+You never have to instantiate a ku4js-webApp template, only define it. ku4js-webApp templates, like ku4hjs-webApp [models](#models), are managed by the ku4js-webApp runtime.
+You have access your defined templates in your ku4js-webApp views via the .$template("name") API.

 ```javascript
 $.ku4webApp.template("NAME", {